International Mammalian Genome Society: Annual meeting

 The IMGS holds an annual meeting, the International Mouse Genome Conference (IMGC), that is attended by scientists from around the world.
 Prior to the formation of the society the mouse genetics community held a number of annual workshops, which the society adopted at the 4th workshop in Lunteren, Netherlands.
 The location for the meeting has rotated between Europe, the USA, and Japan.
 Recent IMGCs have hosted satellite events, including student symposia, bioinformatic workshops and mentoring breakfasts.
 In addition to the scientific program, the IMGC hosts the annual business meeting of the society, the annual secretariat meeting and often includes cultural or social events characteristic of host city or country.

 In 1997, at the 11th Annual meeting, the IMGS inaugurated its first Verne Chapman Memorial Lecture.
-The annual seminar was named in honor of Verne M. Chapman, a former Director of Scientific Affairs at Roswell Park Comprehensive Cancer Center and a founding member of the society.
+The annual seminar was named in honor of Verne M. Chapman, a former director of scientific affairs at Roswell Park Comprehensive Cancer Center and a founding member of the society.
 A number of awards are also presented at each meeting, including the Verne Chapman Young Scientist Award.

+In 2018, the society established the Mary Lyon Award and memorial lecture.
+The award was established in honor of Mary Lyon and her role as a mentor and her remarkable career.
+Mary Lyon began her career at a time when very few women became scientists, and the award recognizesearly- and mid-stage independent female researchers.

 From 1999 meeting, the conference program and abstracts are published online.